watersalesman/aura-botnet/README.md

 Finally, run the following to start the server:
 ```
-./runserver
+./runserver.sh
 ```
-`runserver` is just a wrapper around `./manage.py runserver` with some default options that runs the server on port 41450.
+`runserver.sh` is just a wrapper around `manage.py runserver` with some default options that runs the server on port 41450.
 This can be easily edited or bypassed altogether.